mailpile/gui-o-matic/README.md

     notify_user {"message": "Hello World!"}

-See below for a full list of available commands.
+Consult the file [PROTOCOL.md](PROTOCOL.md) for a full specification of the program and a full list of available commands.
 The [scripts](./scripts/) folder contains working examples illustrating these concepts.

-## Reference

-### Configuration

-FIXME! :)

-### Commands

-FIXME! :)

 ## Credits and license

-Copyright 2016, Mailpile ehf. and Bjarni Rúnar Einarsson.
+Copyright 2016-2018, Mailpile ehf. and Bjarni Rúnar Einarsson.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by